newrelic-experimental/nr1-programmability-201-workshop/instructions.md

     - INSTRUCTIONS.md
     - RESOURCES.md
     - WALKTHROUGH.md (Cheat Codes)
-2. Create a Nerdpack using the NR1 CLI
+2. Create a Nerdlet using the NR1 CLI
+3. Create a launcher using the NR1 CLI
+4. Connect your lauuncher to the new Nerdlet
-3. Update your application UUID
+5. Update your application UUID
-4. Serve your Nerdpack and view your application in [New Relic One](https://one.newrelic.com/?nerdpacks=local)
+6. Serve your Nerdpack and view your application in [New Relic One](https://one.newrelic.com/?nerdpacks=local)

 Your application should look similar to this: